AP® Physics 1 Exam Format

 2. You will allow yourself enough time at the end of the section to go back and re-check your answers, or re-attempt any questions that you might have skipped.

 Remember, there are no penalties for incorrect answers in section 1 of the AP Physics 1 exam.
-So, be sure to try and attempt every question or at least take a guess.
+So, be sure to attempt every question or at least take a guess.
 You never know, you might just get it right and earn that point!

 Check out our article on how to approach multiple-choice questions in AP Physics 1 to see what a question in this section might look like and pick up some important tips and tricks.